Tour de Langkawi

 The Tour de Langkawi is a multiple stage bicycle race held in Malaysia.
 It is named after the archipelago Langkawi, where the first edition started and finished.
 The race has been held annually since 1996, primarily in February.
-It usually consists of 10-day-long segments (stages) over 10 days, but has been reduced to eight stages over recent years.
-While the route changes each year, the Genting Highlands climb, the toughest in the tour, is always included.
+Originally consists of 10 day-long segments (stages) over 10 days, the race has been reduced to eight stages over recent years.
+While the route changes each year, the Genting Highlands climb, the toughest in the tour, is almost always included.
 Tour de Langkawi is sanctioned by the International Cycling Union (UCI) as a 2.HC road race in the UCI Asia Tour calendar.
-The race became part of the UCI ProSeries in 2020.
+The race became part of the UCI ProSeries in 2020 for a 3-year period, with the race gaining the new classification of 2.Pro.
+The ProSeries status were renewed by UCI in 2023 until 2025, and were again renewed by UCI in 2025 until 2028.

 All stages are timed to the finish.
 Times for each completed stage are compounded; the rider with the lowest aggregate time is the leader of the race and gets to wear the yellow jersey.
 While the general classification garners the most attention, there are other contests held within the Tour: the points classification for sprinters, the mountains classification for climbers, the Asian rider classification for Asian riders, the team classification for competing teams, and the Asian team classification for competing Asian teams.

 History

-The Tour de Langkawi was conceived by former Malaysian Prime Minister Mahathir bin Mohamad to put Malaysia "on the world sporting and tourism map".
-The first race was held in 1996.
+The Tour de Langkawi was conceived by former Malaysian Prime Minister Mahathir Mohamad to put Malaysia "on the world sporting and tourism map".
+The first race was held from 29 February to 9 March 1996, with the opening and ending taking place in Langkawi.
 It was Asia's richest bicycle race with total prize money of RM1.1 million.
+It attracted 21 teams from 19 countries but without the participation of the major cyclists of the world.